Global Privacy Statement

 - To enable you to enter competitions on our websites;

-- To invite you to join our online research panel (and, if you participate, we will keep your views and any other content you may provide on record, if you give your consent for us to do so);
+- To invite you to join our online research panel.
+If you participate, we will keep your views and any other content you provide on record, if you give your consent for us to do so;

 - To tell you about products, events, services and promotions that we or our third party partners are offering.
 This communication could be by email, phone, text or another form of electronic communication.
 We will only contact you if you have told us that you want to hear from us or our third party partners.
 If you are a registered user of a Global website, these communications may be personalised for you, based on your browsing preferences;